 Do you want more great stories about things to do, where to eat, what to watch, and where to party?
 Obviously you do, follow Time Out New York on Facebook for the good stuff.

-Find a flea market in NYC
+Best flea markets in NYC

 Get ready for ch-ch-changes: After nine years in Fort Greene, Brooklyn Flea is shuttering its original location and moving back to its former home at East River State Park in Williamsburg.
-Arguably the granddaddy of the borough’s slate of bazaars, the Brooklyn Flea has its spring awakening the first weekend of April.
+Arguably the granddaddy of the borough’s slate of bazaars, the flea has its spring awakening the first weekend of April.
 The market is jam-packed with more than 150 vendors selling everything from retro jewelry to tchotchkes that you don’t need (but want anyway).
-We’re also super excited that clothing from the ’20s through the ’90s from Mirth Vintage ($22–$78) and antique housewares by Ampersand are on the (folding) tables.
+You’ll also find great vintage clothing from the ’20s through the ’90s and antique housewares on the (folding) tables.
 Every Saturday 10am–6pm.
 Opens April 1.

 Last year, Brooklyn Flea moved farther down the waterfront to Pearl Plaza, providing yet another reason to explore Dumbo.
-But a new location isn’t the only major difference this year: The market shrunk down to approximately 75 vendors that will display their wares underneath the Manhattan Bridge.
-You’ll still find a familiar assortment of goods, including Champion and Superfussy vintage clothing, artwork from Boomerang, A. Franck’s rugs and antiques, and popular eats like Big Mozz pizza and its famous mozzarella balls.
+But a new location wasn’t the only major difference: The market shrunk down to approximately 75 vendors that will display their wares underneath the Manhattan Bridge.
+You’ll still find a familiar assortment of goods.
+In the past, we saw Champion and Superfussy vintage clothing, artwork from Boomerang, A. Franck’s rugs and antiques, and popular eats like Big Mozz pizza and its famous mozzarella balls.

 This open-air bazaar is Queens’ answer to the Brooklyn Flea, as both markets offer a wide array of retro wares and antiques, finger-licking–delicious eats and gorgeous skyline views that could bring a tear to the eye of the most jaded New Yorker.
 But it certainly pays to take a train or ferry to enjoy the Flea’s all-Queens Beer and Wine Garden, serving eight beers from spots like SingleCut Beersmiths and Queens Brewery; the suds will come in handy when you need to wash down Butcher Bar’s wood-smoked BBQ and red velvet funnel cake from A Lil’ Bit of Fun.
 More like a Lil’ Bit of yum, right?
 Open Saturday and Sunday.
 Opens April 8.

 In 2003, Artists & Fleas first opened in Williamsburg, but thanks to owners Amy Abrams and Ronen Glimer, you can shop awesome vendors in Manhattan's Chelsea Market.
 Just like the original location, this version of Artists & Fleas features goods that run the gamut from art and design to fashion and vintage.
 There are more than 30 independent designers hawking their goods everyday, so stop by to check out our personal favorites such as menswear brand Curated Basics, baubles from Brooklyn Charm and ready-to-wear designs by Avalove.
+Open daily.

 New York’s open-late market features a range of international grub, art and merchandise from up to 100 vendors, as well as free performances—think Hawaiian dance troupes and Bollywood dancers—to keep folks entertained.
 Our favorite part (besides the $5 price cap on tasty bites like tater twists, takoyaki, fried ice cream and, er, Trinidadian shark sandwiches) is the hours.
 You can shop, dine and chug a beer (or five) at the brand-new beer garden from 6pm until well after the sun goes down.
 Open every Saturday 6pm–midnight.
 Opens April 22.

 Cooped up near the Cathedral of St. Sava, what was once The Antiques Garage, showcases 135 vendors selling mostly historic collectibles.
 If you love eclectic costume jewelry ($200–$2,000) and vintage press photos from the 1940s ($5–$800), you’ll spend hours combing for treasure here.
-FYI: There is a $1 entry fee.
+FYI: There is a $1 entry fee.Open Saturdays and Sundays.